roberthoward/manager-README/README.md

 * Work hard
 * Don't quit, overcome your greatest obstacles
 * Get comfortable being uncomfortable
-* Adjust to change at all times (the only contstant is change)
+* Adjust to change at all times (the only constant is change)
 * Work through challenges

 **Be a Good Person**
 * What would your grandparents think
 * Healthy, rational choices first
 * Team work and etiquette
-* Everything we do is much bigger then ourselves.
+* Everything we do is much bigger than ourselves.
 * Our service to our customers and their experience is number 1!